| Once Upon A Time In America Once

 majordomo@chuckbaldwinlive.com with the words subscribe

-chuck-wagon in the body of the message.
-To unsubscribe put
+chuck-wagon in the body of

 the words unsubscribe chuck-wagon in the body of the